leinardi/androidthings-kuman-sm9/README.md

 - [ ] Show current status (stop, moving forward, following path, etc) on HD44780
 - [ ] Use HC-SR04 to avoid collisions
 - [ ] Use E18-D80NK to implement follow path
-- [ ] Use Gyro to keep the camera pointed to the same spot even if the car turns
+- [ ] Use Gyro to give the option to lock the camera on a direction even if the car turns

 ## Pre-requisites